JeelaShalini37/Stock-Data-Forecasting/README.md

 # 📊 Stock Price Forecasting with Deep Learning (LSTM)

 ## 🚀 Overview
-This project aims to predict stock closing prices using **Long Short-Term Memory (LSTM)** networks — a type of recurrent neural network effective for time-series data.
-The system was trained on over a decade of historical data from four major companies (Apple, Google, Cisco, and Domino's), enabling insight into market trends and investment strategies.
+This project implements a robust, intelligent forecasting system designed to predict both next-day closing prices and high prices of stock market indices using historical time-series data.
+Instead of relying on a single predictive model, it evaluates and dynamically selects the best-performing model among CNN, LSTM, and RNN architectures for each prediction point, thereby optimizing accuracy under changing market dynamics.

----
+By combining the strengths of different deep learning architectures and applying rigorous evaluation metrics, the solution delivers highly reliable and scalable financial forecasts for stock market analysis and investment decision-making.

 ## 🎯 Objectives
-- Predict next-day stock **closing prices** using LSTM deep learning.
+- Build a multi-architecture deep learning system to predict future stock values.

-- Evaluate model effectiveness using **RMSE** and backtesting.
+- Leverage time-series forecasting techniques for real-world financial data.

-- Visualize patterns in volume, returns, correlations, and volatility.
+- Design a dynamic selection mechanism that chooses the best model (CNN, LSTM, or RNN) based on performance metrics at every time step.

-- Enable data-driven strategy building via predictive modeling.
+- Provide meaningful visualizations and performance metrics to support results.

 ---